achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 There are other good RPGs out there that could facilitate a Hap and Leonard-type game.
 I bet the Gumshoe system could handle the investigative aspects quite nicely.
 I imagine that Fate Accelerated (FAE) or Fate Core could be used to considerable effect.
-To me, I know Savage Worlds can support a Hap and Leonard-style story, especially when the wiescracks, fists, and bullets begin to fly.
+To me, I know Savage Worlds can support a Hap and Leonard-style story, especially when the wisecracks, fists, and bullets begin to fly.

 Looking for more information on Hap and Leonard?
 See the [Wikipedia entry](https://en.wikipedia.org/wiki/Hap_and_Leonard).